-During the 2008-2009 influenza season, there were 57 cases of hospitalized influenza reported in Davis County.
-There was one influenza-associated pediatric death reported in 2009.
+During the 2009-2010 influenza season, there were 102 cases of hospitalized influenza reported in Davis County.

 The influenza vaccine provides 70-80% protection (in young healthy adults) against the anticipated circulating influenza strain.
 The protective level is a little less in the elderly, but it is still estimated that the vaccine can lessen the severity of disease in this population by 50-60% and decrease deaths due to influenza by 80%.